EyeSeeTea/bugshaker-android/README.md

 # Introduction

 BugShaker allows your QA team and/or end users to easily submit bug reports by shaking their device.
-When [a shake is detected]((https://github.com/square/seismic)), the current screen state is captured and the user is prompted to submit a bug report via email with this screenshot attached.
+When [a shake is detected]((https://github.com/square/seismic)), the current screen state is captured and the user is prompted to submit a bug report via email/GitHub issue with this screenshot attached.

 This library is similar to [Telescope](https://github.com/mattprecious/telescope), but aims to be even easier to integrate into your apps and workflows: